j-davitt/reading-notes/201/class2.md

 ## CSS

 **What are ways we can apply CSS to our HTML?**
+CSS can be added to HTML using an external stylesheet, an internal stylesheet, or an inline style.

 **Why should we avoid using inline styles?**
+It should be avoided because it is least efficient for maintenance and is more difficult to read and understand.

 Review the block of code below and answer the following questions:
-- **What is representing the selector?**
+- **What is representing the selector?** h2

 - **Which components are the CSS declarations?**
+color: black; and padding: 5px;

-- **Which components are considered properties?**
+- **Which components are considered properties?** the properties are color: and padding:

 > `h2 {
   color: black;
   padding: 5px;
 }`

+## JS

+**What data type is a sequence of text enclosed in single quote marks?**

+**List 4 types of JavaScript operators.**

+**Describe a real world Problem you could solve with a Function.**